-There are different failure modes, including catastrophic optical damage (COD) (with complete device destruction within milliseconds or less) and steady degradation.
+There are different failure modes, including catastrophic optical damage (COD) (with complete device destruction within milliseconds or less) and steady degradation due to effects like oxidation of the output facet, growth of dislocations in the semiconductor structure, diffusion of metal from electrodes and degradation of heat sinks.
 Apart from the operation conditions, various design factors strongly influence the lifetime.
 For example, designs with aluminum-free active regions have been found to have superior reliability and lifetimes, and certain coatings (or just additional semiconductor layers) on optical surface can also be very helpful.
 The details of some advanced diode designs have not been disclosed by manufacturers in order to maintain a competitive advantage.

 In order to improve device lifetimes, LDs are often operated at reduced current levels (and thus output powers).
 Moderate power reductions can at the same time increase the wall-plug efficiency due to the lower junction voltage, whereas stronger reductions reduce the efficiency.

 A high reliability of laser diodes can be achieved not only by optimizing their design, but also by applying testing procedures, e.g. during burn in tests and other types of quality control.
 See the article on laser diode testing for more details.

 Laser diodes are used in a very wide range of applications.
 The following list gives some important examples: